Tahpanhes in the Bible

 Verse ConceptsHeraldMemphis

-And at Tahpanhes the day will become dark when I break the yoke of Egypt, and in it the majesty of its strength will come to an end.
-A cloud will cover it, and its daughters will go into captivity.
+In Tahpanhes the day will be dark when I break the yoke of Egypt there.
+Her confident pride will cease within her; a cloud will cover her, and her daughters will go into captivity.

 Verse ConceptsendYokesCessationDarkness During DaytimeGod Freeing CaptivesThings StoppingHer Strength